Additive Density-on-Scalar Regression in Bayes Hilbert Spaces with an Application to Gender Economics: Conclusion

 \section{Conclusion}

-We presented a flexible framework for density-on-scalar regression models by formulating them in a Bayes Hilbert space $B^2(\mu)$, which respects the nature of probability densities and allows for a unified treatment of arbitrary finite measure spaces.
-This covers in particular the common discrete, continuous, and mixed cases.
+We presented a flexible framework for density-on-scalar regression models, formulating them in a Bayes Hilbert space $B^2(\mu)$, which respects the nature of probability densities and allows for a unified treatment of arbitrary finite measure spaces.
+This covers in particular the common discrete, continuous, and mixed density cases.
 To estimate the covariate effects in $\B$, we introduced a gradient boosting algorithm.
+Furthermore, we developed several properties of Bayes Hilbert spaces related to subcompositional coherence, which are helpful for interpretation and highlight the consistency of (different possible sub-analyses within) our framework.
 We used our approach to analyze the distribution of the woman's share in a couple's total labor income, an example of the challenging mixed case, for which we developed a decomposition into a continuous and a discrete estimation problem.
 We observe strong differences between West and East Germany and between couples with and without children.
 Among dual-earner households the dispersion of the share distribution increased over time.
 Despite persistent East-West differences in the share distributions and the child penalty until the end of the observation period, the West-East gap in the childhood penalty fell considerably over time.
 Finally, we performed a small simulation study justifying our approach in a setting motivated by our application.